-It is envisioned that stakeholders will identify RETPs that they would like studied and that they would do so through the relevant stakeholder process.
-If an RETP is limited to the NCTPC footprint, it would be brought to the TAG.
-If the IRPP adopts the RETP or a similar concept, the IRPP stakeholder process would have a similar process for the identification of projects that would impact that regional footprint.
+It is envisioned that the request to study RETPs would be identified through the relevant stakeholder processes.
+If an RETP is limited to the NCTPC footprint, the relevant study request will be made through the Transmission Advisory Group ("TAG") process.
+The SIRPP stakeholder process will have a similar process for the identification of projects that would impact that regional footprint.

 There would be a need for an Initial Study of an RETP ("Initial RETP Study").
-If a proposed regional path would impact Transmission Providers outside the NCTPC that are not willing to participate in a uniform RETP process, there will need to be coordination of such an initial study with other transmission neighbors..
+If a proposed regional path would impact Transmission Providers outside the

+NCTPC that are not willing to participate in a uniform RETP process, there will need to be coordination of such an initial study with other transmission neighbors..
 Because it cannot be predicted which Transmission Providers outside the NCTPC might consider the RETP approach, the discussions herein of the study process, Open Season, and cost allocation largely assume that the RETP concept will spread beyond the NCTPC.
 This assumption is merely for convenience.